gloriading/move/README.md

     on the screenshot link, send the start_date as a param in the path
   - in screens controller, capture the start_date

-?! dropdown menu only show months where the user has a record

 * [ to-do / question] ********************************************
 - how to select different month in users controller #show current_month_rec = @user.records.where('start_time >?',DateTime.now.beginning_of_month)

+- ?! dropdown menu only show months where the user has a record

 - how to let user download the screenshots

 - text-wrap/overflow thing within the calendar
-- Screenshot
-?? screenshot for different users (set the filename as userid)

-* Statistics
 - provide a list of exercise that has been recorded before with a drop down menu